Antisocial Contract: Simple Version

 Why This Matters

-2. Team becomes important to who you are
+- The team becomes important to who you are.

-4. Smart thinking gets used to defend, not question
+- Smart thinking gets used to defend the ideas, not question them.

-6. Everybody loses (except the team that happened to be on top when everything broke)
+- Everybody loses — except the team that happened to be on top when it all broke.

 Can We Fix It?